Which City is Best to Live in Portugal? Pros and Cons of Each City

 • Regional bus and train services

 Living costs stay competitive in Faro.
-City center apartments rent for €500-800, while places in nearby areas cost €400-650.
+City centre apartments rent for €500-800, while places in nearby areas cost €400-650.
 A single person typically spends €200-300 monthly on basic expenses, not counting rent.

 Faro gives you a great taste of mainland Portuguese life, but Madeira Island, especially Funchal, comes out ahead.
 Madeira’s mild weather throughout the year, strong digital nomad community, and perfect mix of city life and natural beauty make it the best choice if you want to live in Portugal.